intelligent-username/Regularization/README.md

 #### Dropout

-Dropout is a technique where during training, we randomly "drop out" (set to zero) a fraction of the neurons in each layer.
+Dropout is a technique where, during training, we randomly "drop out" (set to zero) a fraction of the neurons in each layer.
 This prevents the network from relying too heavily on any single neuron and encourages redundancy.
 When we have this redundancy, any small number of neurons is more likely to accurately predict the output.
 Thus, they also 'balance' each other out, which forms a more robust model.
-At test time, we need to scale the weights by the dropout probability to maintain the expected output.
+At test time, we scale the weights by the dropout probability to maintain the expected output.

 #### DropConnect